sblantipodi/smart_thermostat/README.md

-# smart_thermostat
+# Smart Thermostat
-Smart Thermostat based on Arduino SDK
+Smart Thermostat based on Arduino SDK and NodeMCU SDK for ESP8266 compatible devices.